kyle-proctor/GITS-SEB-Configs/README.md

 # GITS-SEB-Configs

+Changelog----

+Uploaded MacOS Exam and Review Configs
+Fixed an issue with SEB stopping the Zoom screen share function

 Location to report and debug issues with Safe Exam Browser Exam Configuration files as used by Proctors of Gainesville Independent Testing Services, LLC